How To Be Private Online

 1. Use a Virtual Private Network (like Private Internet Access) on all your computer and mobile devices (see our article explaining VPNs)

-2. Use a secure web browser Firefox with privacy-mode turned on, and privacy enhancing add-ons installed (see details below); or use the Tor Browser, for extra privacy
+2. Use a secure web browser like Firefox with privacy-mode turned on, and privacy enhancing add-ons installed (see details below); or use the Tor Browser, for extra privacy

-For web browsing, use Firefox with privacy-mode turned on, and install these add-ons: HTTPS-Everywhere and Ghostery or DNT+.
 For a higher level of web browsing privacy, use the Tor Browser or Tails.

 Email and Instant Messages